dbrgn/sekursranko/README.md

 ## Status

-Work in progress, the functionality is mostly implemented, but some cases still need to be handled.
+Work in progress.
+The core functionality is implemented, but some additional things like throttling or expiration still need to be handled.
 Currently, the server needs to be manually compiled, but in the future binary builds will be provided.

 - [x] Request config
-- [ ] Settings configurable by user
 - [x] Download backups
 - [x] Upload backups
+- [x] Delete backups
-- [ ] Delete backups
+- [ ] Settings configurable by user
 - [ ] Throttling
 - [ ] Automatic cleanup of expired backups